-An Area can be: Neutral (no Political Control (PC) marker), Royalist controlled (with a blue PC marker or Royalist Local Notable marker) or Parliament controlled (with a red PC marker or Parliament Local Notable marker).
+An Area can be: neutral (no Political Control (PC) marker), Royalist controlled (with a blue PC marker or Royalist Local Notable marker) or Parliament controlled (with a red PC marker or Parliament Local Notable marker).
 This can change during the game, and is marked by removing or (re) placing a PC marker in the Area.

 An Area you control is Friendly-controlled.
 An Area your opponent controls is Enemy-controlled.
-An Area neither side controls is Neutral or an Open Area (the terms are used interchangeably in the game).
+An Area neither side controls is uncontrolled or neutral (the terms are used interchangeably in this rulebook).